brunasti/recipes-application/documentation/solution/implementation.md

 #### Recipe

+The recipe, uniquely identified by a name and an owner.

+There can be different recipes with the same name but belonging to different users.

 #### Ingredient

+An ingredient that can be used in multiple recipes.
+It must have an unique name, and could be used by multiple users.

 #### RecipeIngredientRelation
 This entity implement the relation between the Recipe and the Ingredient, so to allow a N-M cardinality, and storing the quantity of a particular ingredient in the specific recipe.